chaos-polymtl/lethe/doc/source/installation/windows_wsl.rst

   +--------+------------------------------------------------+-----------------------------------------------+

   * save and close
-  * To ensure that the Lethe test suite works, deal.II must be configured with p4est version 2.3.6 which is the current default candi version of p4est.
-Otherwise, application tests which include restart files will fail.
+  * To ensure that the Lethe test suite works, deal.II must be configured with p4est version 2.3.6, the current default candi version of p4est.
+Otherwise, application tests that include restart files will fail.

 6. |linux_shell| Still in the candi subfolder, run candi installation script: